 Since the statements are local, we can assume that $X$ is affine.
 We will use induction on the dimension of $X$ to prove that the dimension of the support of $\cH^{1}(\bR \underline{\Gamma_{S}}(\underline{\Omega}^{i}_{X}))$ is zero.
 If $X$ is a surface, then $X$ has isolated singularities, and we may apply Theorem \ref{MuPoConj}.
 So consider when $X$ is a normal variety of dimension $n \geq 3$.
 By \cite[Prop.
 4.18]{ks}, for a sufficiently general hyperplane $H$, we have

 where $g: \tH \rightarrow H$ is a resolution of singularities.
 Furthermore, we have

 So, we find that $H$ is normal and satisfies the statement's conditions.
-Note that we may choose $H$ such that the singular locus of $H$ is contained in $S \cap H$ with the codimension of $(S \cap H)$ in $H$ to be greater than or equal to $2$.
+Note that we may choose $H$ such that the singular locus of $H$ is given by $S \cap H$, and therefore the codimension of $(S \cap H)$ in $H$ to be greater than or equal to $2$.